VladyslavaSh/ica0002/backup_sla.md

+Backup coverage:

-Database servers backup
+- Database servers backup

-InfluxDB backup
+- InfluxDB backup

-Ansible repository backup
+- Ansible repository backup

-Backup coverage -- what is backed up and what is not RPO (recovery point objective)
+RPO (Recovery point objective):

+RPO is the acceptable amount of data that can be lost in the event of a failure.

+- Database servers:
+- InfluxDB:
+- Ansible repository:

-Versioning and retention -- how many backup versions are stored and for how long Usability checks -- how is backup usability verified Restoration criteria -- when should backup be restored RTO (recovery time objective)
+Versioning and retention -- how many backup versions are stored and for how long

+Usability checks -- how is backup usability verified

+Restoration criteria:
+The backup will be restored in cases such as server failure, data loss, need to return to the original server.

+RTO (Recovery time objective):

+RTO is the time required to restore the system to an operational state after a failure.